 Taken in the most literal sense, FLS is a philosophy that when something is wrong, you will perform at a higher level.
 When I think back to some of my best matches ever, I was sick as a dog.
 My sophomore year, two days before the EIWA conference tournament, I called my coach to tell him I couldn’t wrestle.
 I was the sickest I’ve ever been in my life, before or since.
-I didn’t get out of bed for two weeks and my tonsils were like golf balls.
+I didn’t get out of bed for a week and my tonsils were like golf balls.
 He took me to the doctor and eventually talked me into competing.
 I was on a heavy dose of antibiotics and Prednisone right up until the day of the competition.
 It was the only time in my four years that I won EIWAs.

 I have since become an FLS extremist.
-Before my first fight, I had a massive stomach bug for a week (I stubbornly drink the tap water here) and I lost so much weight that I didn’t even have to cut weight for the fight.
+Before my first fight, I had a massive stomach bug for a week (I stubbornly drink the tap water in Peru) and I lost so much weight that I didn’t even have to cut weight for the fight.
 Before my second fight, I felt 100% fine and I started to get worried.
 Thankfully a week before the fight I got a fever of over 100 degrees and I felt better about my prospects.
 As I write this, I realize how ridiculous it sounds, but that’s actually how I think.

 I get it, I am a little bit crazy.
 But let’s talk about how this is actually applicable to real life.
 Some people depend on a pre-match routine to lead them through the preparation process.
 A lot of coaches advise this as well.
 “Develop a routine,” they say, “And stick to it.”
 I think a lot of people use this routine as a crutch.
 They have their lucky socks that they have to wear.
 They eat a Power Bar at a certain exact time.
 They have to warm up perfectly.
 This is how I was, in a way, before Kyle taught me about FLS.